ABQFilmTour/ABQFIlmTourBackend/docs/rest/api.md

 ### <a name="getUserComment"></a>GET

+Gets a user comment.

-Gets a single UserComment from a location.
+Gets a single user comment, referenced by its internal ID